RajatJangra2653/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

-# Lab 07c - Integrate Azure Cosmos DB SQL API with Azure services
+# Search data using Azure AI Search and Azure Cosmos DB for NoSQL

 ## Lab scenario